oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This attack scenario is possible because the security of public browser-based OAuth clients relies entirely on the redirect URI and application's origin.
 When the attacker executes malicious JavaScript code in the application's origin, they gain the capability to inspect same-origin frames.
 As a result, the attacker's code running in the main execution context can inspect the redirect URI loaded in the same-origin frame to extract the authorization code.

 There are no practical security mechanisms for frontend applications that counter this attack scenario.
 Short access token lifetimes and refresh token rotation are ineffective, since the attacker has a fresh, independent set of tokens.
 Advanced security mechanism, such as DPoP ({{DPoP}}) are equally ineffective, since the attacker can use their own key pair to setup and use DPoP for the newly obtained tokens.
-Requiring user interaction with every Authorization Code grant type would effectively stop the automatic silent issuance of new tokens, but this would significantly impact widely-established patterns, such as bootstrapping an application on its first page load, or single sign-on across multiple related applications, and is not a practical measure.
+Requiring user interaction with every Authorization Code flow would effectively stop the automatic silent issuance of new tokens, but this would significantly impact widely-established patterns, such as bootstrapping an application on its first page load, or single sign-on across multiple related applications, and is not a practical measure.